Sports Betting Lines Explained

 • Navigate to the betting slip in the bookmaker

-• Enter the appropriate betting amount
+• Enter the appropriate amount

 Proposition Bets